wp-plugins/image-banner-effects-lite/readme.txt

 Stable Tag: trunk
 License: GPLv2 or later

-Add animations to your images.
+Add text animations to your images.

 == Description ==
-Highlight the images of your products or services with layered, multi-state animations.
+Highlight the images of your products or services with layered, multi-state text animations.
 Mobile friendly css3 animations and responsive layers.
 The user interface is very intuitive to work with and will get you started in minutes.